 Release your reliance on shampoo!

-When I started learning how harmful using shampoo is, I stopped immediately; I currently only use shampoo once a month & use a cleansing conditioner a couple times a week at most.
+When I started learning how harmful using shampoo is, I stopped immediately; I currently only use shampoo once every two weeks at most, sometimes only once a month.
+Other than that, I use a cleansing conditioner a couple times a week at most.
 If you think you’ve got product build-up that you need to get rid of then look into using a clarifying shampoo or doing a rinse with rice water rinse or apple cider vinegar rinse.
 Naturally Curly has a great breakdown on the benefits of an apple cider vinegar rinse Bouncecurl has a clarifying shampoo that I absolutely LOVE!
 (CG Approved)

-Most people think that this applies to just using a brush on dry curly hair, but I stopped using it to even detangle when my hair is wet and full of conditioner.
+Most people think that this applies to just using a brush on dry curly hair, but I only use it to even detangle when my hair is wet and full of conditioner.
+This is especially important while you’re still transitioning because your hair is prone to breakage.
 I switched to a wide-tooth comb, which keeps my hair loss down but also allows my curls to clump properly so I get bigger curls when it dries.
+Now that my hair is healthier, I occasionally use the Denman brush to help my curl clumps as well.

 Your usual cotton towels have a rough and dry texture which pulls out more moisture than needed from the hair which leads to friction and frizziness.
 The method that you use to try can also affect your hair; if you rub it dry and rough up your strands it makes issues like breakage and split ends worse.
 When you wring out your hair with a cotton towel, it pretty much ensures that you end up with dry and frizzy hair.
-Switch to a microfiber towel or use my personal favorite and plop with a soft t-shirt.
-I leave mine on just long enough to absorb the excess moisture (usually about 20-30 minutes), then I let my curls air dry.
+Switch to a microfiber towel or use my personal favorite and plop with a soft t-shirt or a microfiber towel designed for plopping like this.
+I leave mine on just long enough to absorb the excess moisture (usually about 20-30 minutes), then I let my curls air dry or quickly diffuse.

 One thing I made a commitment to myself on is taking a little “Me Time” every weekend to detox from the stresses of the week before.
 Not only do I believe a face mask can fix 99% of all problems but a good hair mask can make you feel just as good.
 A deep conditioner is essentially a more concentrated version of your regular daily conditioner, except it has qualities to help and retain moisture to your curls.
 The best part is if you’re super busy, there are a ton of ways you can add deep conditioning to your weekly routines without going out of your way!